 A loan from Possible Finance is an installment loan repaid back over two months.
 Applying doesn’t require a good credit score (bad credit or no credit is ok) and if approved, you can receive money in minutes.
-Because a loan from Possible Finance is set up as an installment loan and Possible reports to all three credit bureaus - Experian, TransUnion, and Equifax - borrowers can build credit history and improve their long-term financial health.
+Because a loan from Possible Finance is set up as an installment loan and Possible reports to two of the three major credit bureaus - Experian and TransUnion - borrowers can build credit history and improve their long-term financial health.

 What you'll need to apply for an installment loan